microsoft/qlib/docs/start/integration.rst

 Model Testing
 =====================
-Assuming that the configuration file is ``examples/estimator/estimator_config.yaml``, user can run the following command to test the custom model:
+Assuming that the configuration file is ``examples/estimator/estimator_config.yaml``, users can run the following command to test the custom model:

 .. code-block:: bash